0

 Overview: These are the largest wine regions in Germany (by region)

-Wine regions Hectare White wine/red wine ratio
+wine regions hectares white wine/red wine ratio

 Rheinhessen